aarhusstadsarkiv/workflows/README.md

 ## SAM Workflows
-This repository contains the future replacements for the current workflow-bat's.
-The presentation-layer is Gooey in advanced mode with each workflow visible as an option in the sidebar.
+This repository contains the future replacements for the current SAM workflow BAT files.
+The presentation layer is Gooey in advanced mode with each workflow visible as an option in the sidebar.

 ## Development